 Caribbean medical school admissions requirements are similar to the ones of the medical schools in U.S. The Admissions Committee at Caribbean Medical University School of Medicine considers many factors as relevant predictors of a good medical student.
 However, as medical school is a rigorous academic challenge, the committee must be satisfied that a prospective student has the ability to successfully assimilate the curriculum.

 The committee evaluates applicants in a comprehensive manner.
 We are interested in the whole individual and evaluate applications using all components of the application package.
 Our goal is to determine whether or not you have the academic ability and determination to pursue a rigorous medical school education.
 We look beyond GPA calculations and test scores in order to determine your motivation, maturity, leadership ability, knowledge of the medical field and academic progression in time.

-Three semester of Premedical Science are offered to accommodate students from different academic backgrounds as a foundation for Medical Science, therefore, all Premed applicants have to meet the following requirements:
+Three trimesters of Premedical Science are offered to accommodate students from different academic backgrounds as a foundation for Medical Science, therefore, all Premed applicants have to meet the following requirements:

 Caribbean Medical University School of Medicine requires a minimum of 90 credits hours of college level courses for admission to the Medical Science program.
 Although a baccalaureate degree is strongly preferred, students who have demonstrated exceptional academic achievements may be considered without a baccalaureate degree.